corpnewt/CorpBot.py/README.md

 	   └─ Converts morse code to ascii.
 Each letter is comprised of "-" or "." and sep...

 ## Music
-####	Music Cog (21 commands) - Example.py Extension:
+####	Music Cog (16 commands) - Music.py Extension:
+	  $autodeleteafter [seconds]
+	   └─ Lists or sets the current delay before auto-deleting music related messages (...
 	  $join [channel]
 	   └─ Joins a voice channel.
-	  $keep
-	   └─ Vote to keep a song.
 	  $pause
-	   └─ Pauses the currently played song.
+	   └─ Pauses the currently playing song.
-	  $pdelay [delay]
-	   └─ Sets the delay in seconds between loading songs in playlist (owner only).
+	  $paused [moons]
+	   └─ Lists whether or not the player is paused.
+Synonym of the playing command.
-	  $play [song]
+	  $play [url]
-	   └─ Plays a song.
+	   └─ Plays from a url (almost anything youtube_dl supports) or resumes a currently...
-	  $playing
+	  $playing [moons]
-	   └─ Shows info about currently playing.
+	   └─ Lists the currently playing song if any.
 	  $playingin
 	   └─ Shows the number of servers the bot is currently playing music in.
 	  $playlist
-	   └─ Shows current songs in the playlist.
+	   └─ Lists the queued songs in the playlist.
-	  $plevel [level]
-	   └─ Sets the access level for playlists (owner only):
-	  $pmax [max_songs]
-	   └─ Sets the maximum number of songs to load from a playlist (owner only).
-	  $pskip
-	   └─ Skips loading the rest of a playlist - can only be done by the requestor, or ...
-	  $removesong [idx]
-	   └─ Removes a song in the playlist by the index.
 	  $repeat [yes_no]
-	   └─ Checks or sets whether to repeat or not.
+	   └─ Checks or sets whether to repeat the current playlist.
 	  $resume
-	   └─ Resumes the currently played song.
+	   └─ Resumes the song if paused.
 	  $skip
-	   └─ Vote to skip a song.
-The song requester can automatically skip.
+	   └─ Adds your vote to skip the current song.
+50% or more of the non-bot users ne...
 	  $stop
-	   └─ Stops playing audio and leaves the voice channel.
+	   └─ Stops and disconnects the bot from voice.
-	  $summon
-	   └─ Summons the bot to join your voice channel.
-	  $unvote
-	   └─ Remove your song vote.
+	  $unplay [song_number]
+	   └─ Removes the passed song number from the queue.
+You must be the requestor, or...
+	  $unqueue
+	   └─ Removes all songs you've added from the queue (does not include the currently...
-	  $volume [value]
+	  $volume [volume]
-	   └─ Sets the volume of the currently playing song.
+	   └─ Changes the player's volume (0-100).
-	  $vote_stats
-	   └─ Help not available...
-	  $willrepeat
-	   └─ Displays whether or not repeat is active.
+	  $yt [search]
+	   └─ Searches youtube for the passed terms and posts a link to the first hit.

 ## OfflineUser
 ####	OfflineUser Cog (1 command) - OfflineUser.py Extension: